scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - Interface ID
 - "intra-protocol" address of the remote router

-In order to forward traffic to internal endpoints (traffic with interface ID 0), border routers need to associate endpoint addresses with concrete host addresses of the internal AS network.
-The nature of internal host addresses and the translation method are not specified by this document.
-They only depend on implementation and the choices of each AS's administrator.
-In current practice, internal host addresses are IP addresses (V6 or V4), both of which can be used as endpoint addresses in SCION headers; thereby requiring no translation.

 In order to forward traffic to service endpoint addresses (`DT/DS` == 0b01) in the [common header](#common-header), a border router must translate service numbers into concrete host addresses.
 The method used to accomplish the translation is not defined by this document.
 It only depends on the implementation and the choices of each AS's administrator.
 In current practice this is accomplished by way of a configuration file.
 There are currently only two services addressed in this manner.
 As a result it is practical to maintain a static mapping in a configuration file.
 Other methods have been used, including DNS.